macdao/moscow/README.md

     }
   ```
   The method `ContractContainer.findContracts` will return a contract list, that means you can assert 2 or more contracts with same description at the same time.

+  `assertContract` will build request from contract, send it to server and compare the response with contract.
+It will compare status code, headers and body (if present in contracts).
+For headers Moscow only care about the ones present in contract, others in real response will be ignored.

 ### Path Matcher